ngovinhtn/JaViCorpus/README.md

 *  QED is a good corpus, similar to TED (but currently bigger), however its sentence-alignment is not perfect.
 *  JW300 and Open Subtitles should not be used in MT without applying a proper data selection method.

+## License and copyright notices:

+ These datasets are followed policies from their original source such as TED Talks (at https://www.ted.com/), Globse (at https://glosbe.com/), and so on.
+They are **only used for research purposes and non-commercial**.

 ## How to cite